Conformal Tradeoffs: Operational Profiles Beyond Coverage: Results: evidence for coverage semantics, audit behavior, and planning

-We next validate predictive envelopes for operational rates beyond coverage, where no distribution-free rank pivot exists.
-The goal is to compare the certified two-sample Calibrate--and--Audit construction to a single-sample LOO surrogate intended for feasibility exploration.
+We next study operational quantities beyond coverage.
+The goal is to compare the two-sample Calibrate--and--Audit constructed Beta--Binomial predictive summaries to a single-sample LOO surrogate intended for feasibility exploration.